acend/cilium-basics-training/content/en/docs/02/_index.md

 &nbsp;

-We have discussed CNI plugin installations, let us check out the cilium installation on the Node.
+We have discussed CNI plugin installations, let us check out the Cilium installation on the node.

 We can either start a debug container on the node and chroot its /